OctopusDeploy/blog/blog/2018-03/saving-cloud-dollars/index.md

  - Get-AzureRmConsumptionUsageDetail
 ---

-Have you ever deployed a Virtual Machine into Azure for a quick 10 minute test only to come back 2 months later when you realise it's been running the whole time?
+Have you ever deployed a Virtual Machine into Azure for a quick 10-minute test only to come back 2 months later when you realise it's been running the whole time?
 This blog post shows how you can use Octopus to notify you via Slack if an Azure resource group cost spikes above an expected amount - which you can specify using resource group tags.
 Since Octopus has the ability to authenticate to many different cloud platforms, and deploy resources to them, it naturally has the ability to get useful data out too.
-This makes Octopus a great candidate to run the scripts we need to see how much our resources are costing .
+This makes Octopus a great candidate to run the scripts we need to see how much our resources are costing.

 ### Scenario
-I love a good scenario, so without further adue, please meet OctoFX; A fictional firm of highly skilled developers who deploy resources into the cloud and run tests against them.
-Lately they're noticing that it's hard to remember to delete certain resources when the testing is complet and would like to be notified when a resource's cost exceeds a cost limit.
-While each cloud platform have their own way of notifying you of cost, OctoFX have chosen to use Octopus to run these scripts because it allows them to follow a consistent approach irrespective of which cloud platform they're using.
+I love a good scenario, so without further ado, please meet OctoFX; A fictional firm of highly skilled developers who deploy resources into the cloud and run tests against them.
+Lately they're noticing that it's hard to remember to delete certain resources when the testing is complete and would like to be notified when a resource's cost exceeds a cost limit.
+While each cloud platform has their own way of notifying you of cost, OctoFX have chosen to use Octopus to run these scripts because it allows them to follow a consistent approach irrespective of which cloud platform they're using.
 In this scenario, we will be defining a tag called NotifyCostLimit which, when this limit is hit, Octopus will send out slack notifications.
 If there is no NotifyCostLimit applied, the default value of $100 will be assumed

 This blog entry only covers the steps taken to query Microsoft Azure, but you can apply a similar approach with AWS as well.
 So, let's get it done!
 If you would like to see the process that the script takes, you can follow along with each of the following objectives, alternatively you can skip through to the `Configure it in Octopus` section of this blog to see the completed script.